 We are delighted to be partnering with Surrey Heartlands to help deliver cutting-edge services to improve the health and well-being of patients.
 We believe that this is an exciting opportunity for us to continue transforming healthcare and help reduce pressure on outpatient clinics and GPs.
 Our time on the DigitalHealth.London Accelerator programme was invaluable – the team provided us with multiple partnership opportunities and introduced us to key stakeholders, both of which have helped spread the adoption of Inhealthcare across multiple trusts.Bryn Sage, CEO, Inhealthcare

 North West London (NWL) Clinical Commissioning Group (CCG) in collaboration with Patients Know Best (PKB) will bring together three acute trusts to establish remote monitoring across all conditions, with the aim to share learnings and accelerate pathway transformation.
 Benefits include improved patient experience and long term management of patients, better and coordinated multidisciplinary team support during acute phases of illness and reduced length of stay in hospitals.

-patientMpower, GetUBetter and Patients Know Best are currently 3 of 20 digital health companies on the DigitalHealth.London Accelerator programme and Inhealthcare is an alumnus company of the Accelerator programme.
+Inhealthcare, patientMpower, GetUBetter and Patients Know Best are alumni of the DigitalHealth.London Accelerator programme and Inhealthcare is an alumnus company of the Accelerator programme.

 The DigitalHealth.London Accelerator is a collaborative programme funded by London’s three Academic Health Science Networks – UCL Partners, Imperial College Health Partners, and the Health Innovation Network, MedCity, CW+ and receives match funding from the European Regional Development Fund.